Why did you start a food blog?

 What camera and lens do you use?

 When I first started this blog (embarrassingly) I used to use my iPhone.
 I had no idea what Lightroom was and I literally shot one picture and uploaded it.
 Immersing myself deeper and deeper into the Food Blogger community I realised I needed to up my game.
 I used to use a Canon EOS 400D Digital SLR and it did me well for a long time.
 Now I use a Canon EOS 550D with a Canon EF 50 mm f/1.8 II Lens.
-I’m saving up for a 6D, but I have a lot of saving to do!
-I edit all of my photos on Lightroom 5.
-It has been a godsend, I used to use Photoshop, but it’s just not accurate enough, especially when shooting in RAW.
+I edit all of my photos on Lightroom 5 and finish them off (sizing and a few other bits) on Photoshop.

 *UPDATE MAY 2014* – I now also use the Polaroid 52mm Macro Close Up 4 Piece Filter Kit.
 I love the lens I use, but sometimes I find I just want to get a little closer to the object I’m photographing.
 One day I’d love a macro lens, but my budget doesn’t quite stretch to that yet, so these screw on filters are a great compromise.